 All debate events except for Congress will have 4 rounds with no elimination rounds.
 Congress will have 3 sessions (2.5 hrs each) with no elimination rounds.

-All speech events will have either 3 rounds with a final round or 4 rounds with no elimination rounds.
+All speech events will have 4 rounds with no elimination rounds.

 We will use NSDA rules in all events, except for Dec, Prose, Poetry where we will use CFL rules (note: prose and poetry will be two separate events).
 World Schools teams may be comprised of 3-5 students.
 If there are events we should add to the current set, please let us know.
 We are open to suggestions.